The end of Veganuary 2019 is here and there’s only one way to celebrate.

 - Once the cakes have fully cooled, turn them out and place the first one on a cake stand or serving plate with the top facing up.
 Evenly spread half of the buttercream on top, going right up to the edges.
 Then cover the buttercream with half of the fresh berries.

-- Turn the remaining 2 cakes upside down and spread 5 tbsp of jam across each one.
-Place one of the cakes (jam side down) on top of the berries.
+- Place one of the cakes (jam side down) on top of the berries.
 Spread the remaining buttercream on top, cover with the remaining berries, then add the final cake (jam side down).

 - To finish, dust the top of the cake with icing sugar and decorate with a few extra berries.
 Now tuck in!